 Treasury Management is concerned with keeping sufficient but not excessive cash available to meet the Council's spending needs as they fall due, while managing the risks involved.
 Surplus cash is invested until required, while a shortage of cash will be met by borrowing, to avoid excessive credit balances or overdrafts in the bank current account.
-The Council is typically cash rich in the shortterm as revenue income is received before it is spent, but cash poor in the long-term as capital expenditure is incurred before being financed.
+The Council is typically cash rich in the short-term as revenue income is received before it is spent, but cash poor in the long-term as capital expenditure is incurred before being financed.
 The revenue cash surpluses are offset against capital cash shortfalls to reduce overall borrowing.

-Due mainly to decisions taken in the past, the Council currently (30th September 2023) has £293m long term borrowing at an average interest rate of 4.5%, and no short term borrowing.
-It also has £33m treasury investments at an average interest rate of 5.08%.
+Due mainly to decisions taken in the past, the Council currently (30th September 2024) has £316m long-term borrowing at an average interest rate of 4.49%, and short-term borrowing of £10m at an average interest rate of 4.63%.
+It also has £24.9m treasury investments at an average interest rate of 5.03%.

-Borrowing strategy: The Council's main objectives when borrowing are to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
-These objectives are often conflicting, and the Council therefore seeks to strike a balance between cheaper short-term loans (currently available at around 5.5%) and long-term fixed rate loans where the future cost is known but higher (currently 5.6% to 5.8%).
+Borrowing strategy: The Council's chief objective when borrowing money is to strike an appropriately low risk balance between securing low interest costs and achieving cost certainty over the period for which the funds are required.
+The flexibility to renegotiate loans, should the Council's long-term plans change, is a secondary objective.
+Short-term loans are currently available at around 5% and long-term fixed rate loans where the future cost is known but higher are currently 5.11% to 5.52%.